AlgoMaster Logo

 1. What is a Class?

-• Defines methods (functions inside a class) to operate on that data.
+• Defines methods (functions inside a class) to represent the behavior or actions the object can perform.

 Example: Class Blueprint